D2R-Reimagined/wiki-content/DesktopLauncher/PluginCreation.md

 A few things to keep in mind:

 - If the destination folder doesn't exist yet, the launcher creates it for you.
 - Each `target` is **overwritten** on every apply.
-If two entries point to the same `target`, the second one wins — so don't use duplicate targets unless you really mean it.
+If two enabled plugins point to the same `target`, the plugin **lower** in the launcher's plugin list wins (it is applied last) — so don't use duplicate targets unless you really mean it.
+The launcher emits a single warning per launch when it detects two or more enabled plugins claiming the same destination, identifying the losers and the load-order winner; identical-bytes overlaps are demoted to a log-only line so cooperative bundles do not produce noise.
-- Asset copies happen at the same time as the regular `.txt` / strings operations, right after the launcher figures out where the mod folder lives.
+- **When** an asset is copied depends on what the destination is.
+Assets that target a parser-managed file (any excel `.txt`, `missiles.json`, `monsters.json`, or anything under `data/local/lng/strings/`) are **pre-staged** before launcher tweaks and plugin parser ops run on that file, so surgical edits layer cleanly on top of your bundled file.
+Every other asset (binary files, JSON files outside the parser surface, brand-new paths) is copied in a single pass at the end of the launch pipeline, after all parser work is complete.
+The full pipeline is documented in **[Section 10](#10-loading-and-staging-order)** — give it a read if you ship asset replacements for parser-managed files.
 - Everything is validated **before** any copying starts.
 An empty `source` or `target`, a source outside `assets/`, or a target that is absolute or contains `..` will reject the plugin with a clear error.

 ## The animdata pair stays in sync automatically